-mysqld_safe is the recommended way to start a mysqld server on Unix and NetWare. mysqld_safe adds some safety features such as restarting the server when an error occurs and logging runtime information to an error log file.
-Descriptions of error logging and NetWare-specific behaviors are given later in this section.
+mysqld_safe is the recommended way to start a mysqld server on Unix. mysqld_safe adds some safety features such as restarting the server when an error occurs and logging runtime information to an error log file.
+A description of error logging is given later in this section.

 mysqld_safe tries to start an executable